Hino Profia

 The Hino Profia (日野プロフィア) is a heavy duty cab-over truck produced by Hino Motors, a 50.1% subsidiary of Toyota Motor Corporation.
 It was introduced in 1981.
-In most export markets, it is also known as the Hino 700.
+In most export markets, it is also known as the Hino 700 Series.
 The name Profia is officially used in Japan, and was previously known as the Super Dolphin Profia.
 The Hino F-Series truck's model codes are FN, FP, FR, FS, and FW.
-The tractor head model codes are SH and SS.
+The tractor head model codes are SH and SS, in Japan the truck’s traditional competitors are Isuzu Giga, Mitsubishi Fuso Super Great and UD Quon.

 Predecessors

 Super Dolphin (1981–1992)

 Introduced in 1981, the Super Dolphin was Hino's entry into the heavy duty truck market in Japan, and exported internationally.
+The Super Dolphin had undergone 7 facelifts throughout the 80s, until the final generation in 1990.